Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of , its resummation and the dynamical mass generation

 The leading contribution is non-local and corresponds to the causal part satisfying the temporal hierarchy, $\eta \gtrsim \eta'$.
-Using the tools of spatial momentum space described in \ref{B}, it is found to be after a little algebra
+Using the tools of spatial momentum space described in \ref{B}, we find after a little algebra

 The third diagram of \ref{f3'} reads

 for which the leading secular part equals

 The fourth diagram of \ref{f3'} contains correction due to the Yukawa interactions.
 Recalling that we are only interested in the contribution coming from the local part of the scalar self energy due to the fermion loop, the corresponding integral is written as